 Speaking of empathy, one of the best tactics for getting away with a negative answer is to assume the same position as them.
 If it’s a difficult situation (or person) you’re dealing with, this can help in making your response seem not that negative.
 Just like the previous scenario, you’re starting off nicely before refusing.

-Sure, getting no as answer won’t feel that great to the person on the other end.
+Sure, getting no as an answer won’t feel that great to the person on the other end.
 However, if you give them an alternative that seems equally good, they’ll probably accept the refusal a whole lot better.

 This is not always a possibility, as sometimes there is no alternative option.
 Also, bear in mind that giving an alternative may open up more unnecessary discussion.

 Often times, someone’s request just isn’t possible to fulfill immediately.
 You may not know if it’s possible, you need another person’s authorization or it could be something completely different.
 In these situations, tell the person that you will check and get back to them at a later point in time.
 Of course, do make sure to actually get back to them.

-Saying no is one of the hardest things to do, no matter the situation, person or language.
-These couple of tips will help you say no more easily and avoid unpleasant situations with the person on the other end.
+Saying no or politely declining is one of the hardest things to do, no matter the situation, person, or language.
+These couple of tips will help you say NO, more easily and avoid unpleasant situations with the person on the other end.
 If you would like to learn more, check out our Customer Communication article for further knowledge.